WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 - How do I select coins for spending?
 - What is the cluster history?
-- How do I set a destination address?
 - Can I send to many addresses?
 - What fee should I select?
 - Can I see the fee in Satoshis per byte?